Note: this post contains affiliate links

 I had the chance to wear it a few times and although I liked how cooling it was, it was hard to get used to the heavy caked-on feeling of the Thanaka once it dries.
 With that said, I still carry mine around with me as a moisturizer even though I left Myanmar over two weeks ago.

-Another cultural quirk in Myanmar that you should know about is the betel nut.
+Another cultural quirk in Myanmar is the betel nut.

 Betel nut is similar to chewing tobacco.
 It’s generally tobacco mixed with crushed up betel nuts, lime paste, cloves, aniseed, and cardamom, wrapped in a betel leaf.
 It’s chewed constantly by taxi drivers or street vendors, and it’s a stimulant that wakes you up and makes you feel a bit dizzy.